worka-ai/anvil/docs/10-developer-guide-architecture.md

 > **TL;DR:** Anvil is a distributed system built on Rust, QUIC, and Postgres.
 It prioritizes operational simplicity and multi-tenancy, using erasure coding for durability and a gossip protocol for membership.

-This guide is for developers who want to contribute to Anvil or understand its internal workings.
+This guide is for developers who want to understand Anvil's internal workings.
 We begin with a high-level view of the system's architecture and the design decisions that shape it.

 ### 10.1.
 Guiding Principles